rlooq/pelican_blog/content/articles/20220123_jack_london_to_build_a_fire.md

 __Source__: [Wikisource](https://en.wikisource.org/wiki/Century_Magazine/Volume_76/Issue_4/To_Build_a_Fire)

-## Stats, Highlights, and Footnotes
+## Stats & Highlights

 6983 total words, 1505 unique words, and 16.7 words per sentence on average.
 1389 nouns, 1002 verbs, 427 adverbs, and 427 adjectives.

-- It certainly was cold, he concluded as he rubbed his numb nose and cheek-bones with his mittened hand.
+- *It certainly was cold, he concluded as he rubbed his numb nose and cheek-bones with his mittened hand.*
-- But the dog knew; all its ancestry knew, and it had inherited the knowledge.
-And it knew that it was not good to walk abroad in such fearful cold.
+- *But the dog knew; all its ancestry knew, and it had inherited the knowledge.
+And it knew that it was not good to walk abroad in such fearful cold.*

-[^1]: *pall* (I) a square of linen usually stiffened with cardboard that is used to cover the chalice in a church, (II) something that covers or conceals, like clouds on an overcast sky.
-[^2]: *spruce* - evergreen trees of the pine family with a conical head of dense foliage.
-[^3]: *plow and flounder* - walk through the snow, and struggle to move or obtain footing.